bitcoin-sv/bsv-components-library/doc/README.md

 p2p.stop();
 ````

-The parameter to the "forEach" methods is just an *Event* Object, which contains different information depending on the
+The parameter to the *forEach* method is just an *Event* Object, which contains different information depending on the
 event itself.
 In this example we are just printing its content to the console, so the output for the previous code is
 as follows: